bennybobw/s3fs/README.md

 Differences from Drupal 7
 -------------------------

-The basic functionality of the Drupal module remains.
-Because of Backdrop's configuration management configuration in the settings.php file is no longer possible.
+Basic functionality of storing and retrieving images in and from an s3 bucket should be the same.

 Advanced features have not been fully tested.